Abdominoplasty (Tummy Tuck)

 The design of the operation depends on the anatomy of the patient, the amount of skin that needs to be tightened, and the type of laxity of the abdominal wall.

-Operation: The procedure may be performed as an outpatient.
+The abdominoplasty may be performed as an outpatient.
 The patient has the choice of our fully accredited office-based surgery Center or either outpatient hospital surgery or inpatient surgery.
 Dr. Sherman performs the tummy tuck operation at the New York Presbyterian Hospital — Weill Cornell Medical Center, or Lenox Hill Hospital in New York.
 In Connecticut, the operation is performed at the Greenwich Hospital.

 The procedure takes about two hours to complete and is performed under general anesthesia or epidural anesthesia.
 Different techniques may be used depending on the needs of the patient, the presence of scars, and the contour of the abdominal wall.